elvoline/twig/readme.md

 This is a Twig.js renderer customized for use on Elvoline.

-Added features include an always-on promise support, deferred template parsing, global variables, automatic DOM creation and i18n.
+Added features are:

+* always-on promise support
+* deferred template parsing
+* global variables
+* automatic DOM creation
+* i18n

 # Docs